Dhauta Pariksha: Notable scholars

 Pandit Lal Das was the author and composer of Janaki Ramayana, Mithila Ramayana and Mithila Mahatmya, etc in Maithili language.
 He was awarded with "Dhaut Samman" by the Maharaja Rameshwar Singh of Darbhanga Raj.

+Image of Maharaja Rameshwar Singh, who awarded the Dhaut Samman to Pandit Lal Das.

 Badari Nath Jha (1893-1979) also known as Kavishekhar was the scholar of Sanskrit grammar and literature.
 He got the first position in the examination of Dhaut Pariksha organised at the court of Darbhanga Raj.
 He also passed some more examinations organised at other places in India.